omgitsjan/old.JanPetry.de/content/blog/06-2023_nunit-testing.md

 ---
-title: "May 2023: South Korea Mountains and Unlighthouse Goes Viral"
+title: 'bUnit Testing: How can i Test Razor Views in Blazor'
-description: "What I got up to in April 2023, including traveling to Thailand and working through a bunch of bugs in my SEO modules."
+description: 'What I got up to in April 2023, including traveling to Thailand and working through a bunch of bugs in my SEO modules.'
 publishedAt: '2023-06-01'
-publishOn: '2023-06-10'
+publishOn: '2023-06-01'
-status: sponsors-only
+# status: sponsors-only
 aside: false
 excerpt: 'What I got up to in April 2023, including traveling to Thailand and working through a bunch of bugs in my SEO modules.'
 tags: